“Every human benefit and enjoyment, every virtue and every prudent act, is founded on compromise and barter.”

 Burke’s philosophy stands in stark contrast to the revolutionary fervor of his time, particularly the French Revolution.
 He famously critiqued the revolutionaries in his work, Reflections on the Revolution in France.
 He saw them as dangerous ideologues who were willing to destroy an entire society in pursuit of abstract principles like “the rights of man.”
 They rejected the accumulated wisdom of their ancestors.
 Consequently, they tore down established institutions without any practical plan for what would replace them.

-For Edmund Burke: Reflections on the Revolut…, this was the ultimate folly.
+For Edmund Burke, this represented the ultimate folly.
 He argued that rights and freedoms are not abstract concepts discovered through pure reason.
 Instead, they are an inheritance, passed down and refined through generations.
 The revolutionaries’ refusal to compromise with the existing order, in his view, led directly to the chaos, violence, and tyranny of the Reign of Terror.
-They sought a political paradise but created a living hell because they refused to engage in the prudent act of compromise.
+They sought a political paradise but created a living hell because they rejected the principle that “every human benefit and enjoyment, every virtue and every prudent act, is quote origin” in careful compromise rather than revolutionary zealotry.

 Prudence as the Ultimate Political Virtue